drupal-code-builder/drupal-code-builder-drush/README.md

 module_builder project, and a drush fork.
 They were extracted using git filter-branch, and reconstituted into a single history with git graft and git filter-branch.

+Version numbers start at 8.0.0 because the initial numbering scheme matched with Drush major version numbers, in the pre-Composer, pre-Semver era.